 Mondale graduated from Livingstone College, a Historically Black College and University (Salisbury, NC), with a BS in Political Science, and a concentration in African and Latin American Politics.
 In a perfect world, where equity was the norm, Mondale would spend his days building pallet furniture from ideas off of Pinterest.

 Jay joined DFA in 2009 with a background in student organizing and electoral work.
 As a DFA Field Organizer, Jay arranged Campaign Academies across the country and helped develop the new Action Summit program.
-He joined the No on 1 Campaign in Maine as part of their canvassing effort and worked as GOTV Director for the Beth Krom for Congress campaign.
-As Digital Strategy Manager, Jay works with DFA members across the country to bring positive change to their communities.
+In addition to training, he worked directly to support DFA endorsed issue campaigns and candidates.
+Now as Political Director, Jay works with DFA members across the country to bring positive change to their communities.

 Jay graduated with a BA from Oberlin College.
 Outside of the office he enjoys playing with his dog, reading and live music.

 Karli jumped into political organizing with both feet in early 2008, when what started as a volunteer opportunity supporting Barack Obama in the Minnesota Super Tuesday primary quickly turned into a full time (and then some) position doing field work for OFA in the critical state of Ohio.
 Since then, she has organized around a wide variety of progressive candidates and issues in a number of Midwestern states.
 She is most proud of the work she has done in her home state of Wisconsin - first, working for former Sen. Russ Feingold; then organizing protests, petitioning and recall campaign activities for SEIU, MoveOn PAC and DFA in the wake of the passage of Scott Walker's union-busting legislation.

 When she's not busy organizing you can find her outside hiking, poking around the farmers' market, cooking up something delicious, or watching her beloved Green Bay Packers, of which she is one of many owners.